Xenobia Bailey: Work

 In 2016, Xenobia Bailey created a large-scale glass mosaic at the Metropolitan Transportation Authority for the New York City Subway's 34th Street – Hudson Yards station.
 She named the piece Funktional Vibrations.
 Bailey crocheted the design for the mosaic; the Miotto Mosaic Art Studio then digitized it and translated it into the final mosaic.
 That same year, she also participated in the SITE Santa Fe Biennial.

-Bailey was a 2018 Artist-in-Residence at the McColl Center for Art + Innovation in Charlotte, North Carolina.
+Bailey was a 2018 artist-in-residence at the McColl Center for Art + Innovation in Charlotte, North Carolina.

-In 2020, Bailey unveiled a new public art mosaic entitled "Morning Stars," at St. Petersburg's new Pier District.
+In 2020, Bailey unveiled a new public art mosaic entitled "Morning Stars" at St. Petersburg's new Pier District.

-2020 Bailey designed the public art work, permanently installed in the Grand Reading Room, in the Martin Luther King Jr. Memorial Library in Washington DC, The library was originally designed by German American Architect Ludwig Mies van der Rohe in 1972.
+In 2020, Bailey designed the public art work, permanently installed in the Grand Reading Room, in the Martin Luther King Jr. Memorial Library in Washington DC.
+The library was originally designed by German American Architect Ludwig Mies van der Rohe in 1972.